Last Updated on July 7, 2026 by Daniel Globe

 Are there any travel restrictions or considerations to keep in mind during the best time to travel to Palau?

-Visitors should be aware that the dry season is also the peak tourist season in Palau, so it’s advisable to book accommodations and activities in advance.
-Additionally, it’s important to respect the local environment and marine life while engaging in water activities.
+Because the driest months are also the peak tourist season, it’s best to book accommodations and activities well in advance.
+Visitors should also respect the local environment and marine life while diving, snorkeling, or boating.